 Consent is set for an overhaul

 Further to be deemed unacceptable under GDPR are soft opt-in methods and consent buried in long Privacy Policies or Terms & Conditions documents full of legalese.
 GDPR consent guidelines require that consent messages should be written in plain language and unbundled from all other terms and conditions.
-The information must cover all forms of processing that companies aim undertake.
+The information must cover all forms of processing that companies aim to undertake.
 Take for example, the common practice for companies to collect data to share with third parties for marketing reasons.
 Consent is often obtained by asking customers if they would like to receive marketing relevant to their interests (e.g. from travel agents).
 Current guidance by authoritative sources indicate that even such precisely defined categories of third-party organisations will not be acceptable under the GDPR.
 Instead, companies and all third-parties will need to be named and the purpose of the data collection explicitly stated.

 All opt-in messages and collection systems will need to be checked and re-written where they don’t comply with GDPR.
 Consent records may need to be maintained as well, so they can be presented if challenged.
 System design changes may be required to ensure that systems are in place to provide evidence that users consented to specific uses of their personal data.

 In the event where users request that their data be removed, companies will need to ensure comprehensive processes are in place to remove this data.
 This means deleting personal information, as well as other identifiable data, within a 30-day window once a request is made.
 Having an automated system that can perform this may become a necessity and well worth looking into, as manually removing data laborious.
-Developers will also need to plan how information requested can be made available in an easy to understand format.
-Here, again, the law requires information be provided within 30 days of a request.
+Developers will also need to plan how the information requested can be made available in an easy to understand format.
+Here, again, the law requires information to be provided within 30 days of a request.
 Having a system in place to monitor data breaches is also necessary to ensure quick detection and action in the case of a breach to minimize damage.

 What can service companies do to face the brave new world?

 GDPR is spawning an industry of its own as newly minted “GDRP consultants” offering everything from advice and audits to outsourced “Data Protection Officer” offerings, set up shop.
-The lack of clarity and direction regarding implementation, casts doubt about the validity and effectiveness of such interventions and certifications to ensure compliance.
+The lack of clarity and direction regarding implementation casts doubt about the validity and effectiveness of such interventions and certifications to ensure compliance.

-Calcey being a software services company providing engineering talent to fast growing technology companies is unlikely to become a data controller, at any stage.
-Instead Calcey is already a data processor, due to current engagements with European clients.
+Calcey being a software services company providing engineering talent to fast-growing technology companies is unlikely to become a data controller, at any stage.
+Instead, Calcey is already a data processor, due to current engagements with European clients.
 Hence, Calcey preparations for GDPR is focused the following;